 Eight out of ten women experience physical or emotional symptoms around the time of the menopause – from hot flushes and night sweats to mood swings and memory loss.

-And while we know that HRT (hormone replacement therapy) can help, choosing the right option – and weighing up the pros and cons – can be tough.
-Which is where we come in…
+And while we know that HRT (hormone replacement therapy) can help menopausal women hugely, choosing the right option for you – and weighing up the pros and cons – can be confusing.

 What are the most common HRT side effects?